Discover folk - the CRM for people-powered businesses

 Key features

-• Lead and deal management: Centralized tools to manage customer data, interactions, and sales pipelines, helping travel agencies act quickly on opportunities.
+- Lead and deal management: Centralized tools to manage customer data, interactions, and sales pipelines, helping medium-sized travel agencies act quickly on opportunities.

-• Sales automation: Workflow automation to handle repetitive tasks, such as lead routing, follow-ups, and email sequences, allowing travel agents to focus on closing deals.
+- Sales automation: Workflow automation to handle repetitive tasks, such as lead routing, follow-ups, and email sequences, allowing 20-50 person travel teams to focus on closing deals.

 Pros

-• User-friendly interface: Pipedrive is known for its intuitive and visually appealing interface, making it easy for travel agents to navigate and manage their sales pipelines.
+- User-friendly interface: Pipedrive is known for its intuitive and visually appealing interface, making it easy for 20-50 person travel teams to navigate and manage their sales pipelines.

-• Sales pipeline focus: Pipedrive is specifically designed for managing sales pipelines, offering a visual approach that helps travel agencies track deals and activities effectively.
+- Sales pipeline focus: Pipedrive is specifically designed for managing sales pipelines, offering a visual approach that helps medium-sized travel agencies track deals and activities effectively.

-• Affordability: Pipedrive offers competitive pricing, making it accessible to small and medium-sized travel agencies without sacrificing essential CRM features.
+- Affordability: Pipedrive offers competitive pricing, making it accessible to medium-sized travel agencies without sacrificing essential CRM features.

 Cons

-• Restricted customization options: While Pipedrive is customizable, it does not offer as many advanced customization options as some other CRMs, which can be a drawback for travel agencies with complex needs.
+- Restricted customization options: While Pipedrive is customizable, it does not offer as many advanced customization options as some other CRMs, which can be a drawback for 20-50 person travel agencies with complex needs.

-• Learning curve for new users: Although generally user-friendly, Pipedrive may still present a learning curve for users unfamiliar with CRM systems, especially in understanding the full capabilities of the platform.
+- Learning curve for new users: Although generally user-friendly, Pipedrive may still present a learning curve for medium-sized teams unfamiliar with CRM systems, especially in understanding the full capabilities of the platform.

 Price and plans